All Episodes

 So my point is he liked Bernie, the socialist, and he's explaining, well, if he didn't just call himself a socialist, it'd be better for him.

-But you know, I agree with everything.
+But, you know, I agree with everything.

 Listen.

-That's how he characterizes himself in sort of European terms, the democratic socialist parties in Europe.
+That's how he characterizes himself in sort of European terms, the Democratic Socialist parties in Europe.

 But why is she having trouble?

-Well, I I think that Bernie is speaking to a yearning that is deep and real, and he has credibility on it.
+Well, I think that Bernie is speaking to a yearning that is deep and real, and he has credibility on it.

-And that is the absolute enormous concentration of wealth in a small group of people with the middle class now being able to be shown, being left out.
+And that is the absolute enormous concentration of wealth in a small group of people with the middle class now being able to be shown being left out.

 There used to be a basic bargain.